Millennium Park

 Millennium Park was a few blocks from our hotel.
 The Big Bean is the first thing you see because it's so big.
 There is also an amphitheatre for outside concerts.
 It was a nice place to people-watch and enjoy the city sounds.

-From journal Long Windy Weekend in Chicago
+From journal As Scene in Chicago

 Millennium Park (Part 1)